SaharJavadianG/Unsupervised-Machine-Learning-for-Behavioral-Profile-Clustering/README.md

 ## Dataset Context

-The dataset contains demographic, biometric, and lifestyle-related variables.
+The dataset contains lifestyle-related variables.
 The target column, `NObeyesdad`, is used only for ground-truth isolation and is not included in model training.

 Key feature categories include:

-- Demographic traits
 - Body measurements
 - Eating habits
 - Physical activity